gvwilson/thirdbit/src/fiction/in-heck/index.md

 "If we're still here in five minutes we can worry about the fire then."

-The third flying bot raced away.
+The third helibot raced away.
 The earth split under the force of Special Leaf's tech.
 Zig-zag cracks appeared in the hard-packed road.
 *He can't keep doing this,* Gumption thought,